blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/troubleshooting.md

     java -Dfile.encoding=UTF-8 ...

-### Problem: You must run ${solution_name} on an unsupported operating system.

-Solution/workaround: You may be able to run ${solution_name} within a Linux Docker container running on your unsupported operating system using the following process.

-Warning: This method involves running a privileged container which will not be acceptable in some environments.

-On your unsupported operating system, run:

-    docker run -it -d --name inspectorhost --privileged ${image_repo_organization}/${inspector_image_name_base}-ubuntu:3.0.0 docker attach inspectorhost

-Then, in the inspectorhost container, run:

-    mkdir -p /opt/blackduck/dockerinspector
-    cd /opt/blackduck/dockerinspector
-    apt-get update
-    apt-get install -y apt-transport-https ca-certificates curl software-properties-common default-jre vim curl -fsSL https://download.docker.com/linux/ubuntu/gpg | apt-key add - add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable" apt-get install -y docker-ce
-    dockerd --storage-driver=vfs  &
-    curl -O ${script_hosting_scheme}://${source_repo_organization}.${script_hosting_domain}/${project_name}/${script_name}; chmod +x ${script_name}
-    dockerd --storage-driver=vfs 2> dockerd_stderr.log > dockerd_stdout.log &
-    ./${script_name}  ...

-It's possible that additional steps such as configuration of dockerd, logging into the Docker registry, and others, are required to give Docker running inside the inspectorhost container access to the Docker images that ${solution_name} must pull.
-One way to reduce extra steps is to save the target Docker image as a .tar file on your computer, use *docker cp* to copy it into the container, and run ${solution_name} on that .tar file.

 ### Problem: Property values are set in unexpected ways.

 Possible cause: ${solution_name} is built using the Spring Boot application framework.